manasi9307/cmpe281-wizards/CoreValue:Respect.md

 In the absence of respect for each other’s work, the team may not perform it's best.
 So we as a team try our best to respect each person's work and value their contribution.

+Week 5

+We faced a challenging task this week to setup mongo on ec2.
+As a team,we co-ordinated and contributed equally towards resolving the issue.